Hooked! Real Motion Fishing

 Hooked!
-Real Motion Fishing is a fishing video game for the Wii video game console, released on October 30, 2007.
+Real Motion Fishing is a fishing video game developed by SIMS for the Wii, released on October 30, 2007.
 The game supports Nintendo Wi-Fi Connection and comes with a free fishing rod attachment with the game's purchase.
-Hooked!
-Real Motion Fishing is the localized version of Bass Fishing Wii: Rokumaru Densetsu in Japan.
-In Europe, the game is called Big Catch Bass Fishing, which is also the name given to an otherwise unrelated Nintendo DS fishing game developed by Starfish-SD.

-Players fish in 6 locations using 4 casting methods.
-Allows online play with up to 4 people.
+Players can fish in six different locations using four casting methods, and can also play online with up to four people.

-This game was developed by SIMS, the developer of several fishing games including Sega Marine Fishing, the Dreamcast version of Sega Bass Fishing, and Top Angler: Real Bass Fishing.